-If driving up or down a steep gradient, the system is unable to maintain the limit speed: the stored speed will flash on the instrument panel information display to inform you of this situation.
+If driving up or down a steep gradient, the system is unable to maintain the limited speed: the memorised speed flashes on the instrument panel and a beep sounds at regular intervals to inform you.

 The speed limiter function is in no way linked to the braking system.